 Interview Questions

-When interviewing for a potential job, employers sometimes ask seemingly odd questions that have nothing to do with the job itself.
-What they want is to get to know who you are as a person and if you’d be a good fit, professionally and otherwise.
+When interviewing for a potential job, employers sometimes ask odd questions that have nothing to do with the job itself.
+What they want is to get to know who you are as a person and if you will be a good fit, professionally and otherwise.

 You can use this same premise and conduct an “interview” with your character.
 The intention is to get to know them better and get an idea of how they behave and operate.

-You can find a list of 101 common interview questions here.
-Some of them won’t be of any use to you as they are job-specific, but many will help you get an even deeper look into your character.
+You can find a list of 101 interview questions here.
+Some of them are not of any use to you as they are job-specific, but many will help you get an even deeper look into your character.

 Strong and believable characters don’t come quickly and they don’t come easily.
 Crafting the best possible character for your novel is going to take a decent investment of both time and effort.

 You have to delve into every little nook and cranny of your character’s mind, heart, and past.
-Not only does every little detail need to be recognized but it all needs to match up and be consistent.
+Not only does every little detail need recognition but it all needs consistency to match up.

-Use these steps, templates, and questions to build the strongest, most detailed and realistic characters you can.
-Once this is done, you’re well on your way to writing a book that is unstoppable.
+Use these steps, templates, and questions to build the strongest, most detailed, and realistic characters you can.
+Once this is done, you’re well on your way to writing an unstoppable book.